diarmidmackenzie/sdt-condensed/COT.md

 #### Why Study Individual Differences?

-The main reason for studying individual differences is to allow SDT to count for significant individual deviations from the general predictions of SDT.
+The main reason for studying individual differences is to allow SDT to account for significant individual deviations from the general predictions of SDT.

 People in controlling contexts are not always controlled: some continue to be autonomous.
 And similarly, some people in autonomy-supporting contexts continue to operate as if they are controlled.
 While mini-theories such as CET and OIT are highly predictive at a group level, they do not account for these outliers - and this is the role played by Causality Orientations Theory within SDT.